Back-testing your trading ideas

 b) enhanced support for short trades

-c) the way to control order execution price from the script
+c) how to control order execution price from the script

-d) various kinds of stops in back tester
+d) various kinds of stops in the backtester

 e) position sizing